tier2tickets/Knowledge-Base/content/automations/tier2ai.rst

     result = ai_categorize(msg, categories)

-The result of the test can be looked using three metrics:
+The result of the test can be looked using three metrics based on the confidence score from 0 - 100 that the msg is related to each category:

 * Best match: This will return the best match of the set.
+(Best match will only return a value if a category scores above 80)

 .. code-block:: python